mariusz-schimke/GiGraph/README.md

-***If you come across an attribute that is not exposed as a property, and you find it necessary for your use case, please let me know by opening an issue!***
+***❗️ If you come across an attribute that is not exposed as a property, and you find it necessary for your use case, please let me know by opening an issue.***